copasi/COPASI/speed-test-suite/Profile_4.16-4.30.md

-# Evolution of COPASI speed in versions 4.16 through to 4.30
+# Profiling COPASI's speed in versions 4.16 through to 4.30
-## Pedro Mendes
+__Pedro Mendes__

-February 2021
+*February 2021*

-Center for Cell Analysis and Modeling, University of Connecticut School of Medicine
+*Center for Cell Analysis and Modeling, University of Connecticut School of Medicine*

 ## Abstract